ku6ryo/gpt_coder/app/README.md

 - For `sum`, send a GET request to `http://localhost:3000/sum?a=10&b=5`
 - For `subtract`, send a GET request to `http://localhost:3000/subtract?a=10&b=5`
 - For `multiply`, send a GET request to `http://localhost:3000/multiply?a=10&b=5`
+- For `divide`, send a GET request to `http://localhost:3000/divide?a=10&b=5` avoiding division by zero
 - To `upload` an image, send a POST request to `http://localhost:3000/upload` with an image file included in the request.